a11yproject/a11yproject.com/src/posts/2016-03-05-accessible-data-tables.md

 The semantic purpose of a data table is to present tabular data.
 Sighted users can quickly scan the table but a screen reader goes through line by line.
 Proper markup must be added to help the screen reader make the correct associations that a sighted user would.

-## Example of an accessible data table.
+## Example of an accessible data table

 ```html
 <table>